HELEN MOORE: ecopoet / writer /community artist / Nature educator

 You can read reviews of her work here.

-As a socially and ecologically engaged community artist, Helen has worked on a diverse range of cross-arts projects, and she brings multiple skills and experience to co-create memorable events.
+As a socially and ecologically engaged artist, Helen has worked on a diverse range of cross-arts projects, and she brings multiple skills and experience to co-create memorable events.

 Between 2020-21, Helen collaborated with Cape Farewell on the RiverRun project, exploring pollution and climate impacts in Poole Bay and its watershed.
-In November 2021 her poetry installations were featured at Lighthouse gallery in Poole, along with visual artists David Buckland and Anna Frijstein.
+In 2021 her poetry installations were featured at Lighthouse gallery in Poole, along with visual artists David Buckland and Anna Frijstein.

 PRIZES / AWARDS